techqueria/website/content/summit/rsvp.md

   {{< fields/title label="What is your current role?" help="e.g. Software Engineer, UX Designer, Product Manager, Student, etc." >}}
   {{< fields/linkedin >}}
   {{< fields/yoe >}}
-  {{< fields/resume help="If you're actively looking for a new job, you can share your resume with our sponsors and they'll reach out if there's a good fit." >}}
+  {{< fields/resume help="If you're actively looking for a new job, you can share your resume with our sponsors and they'll reach out if there's a good fit.
+Please upload a 1-page PDF file." >}}
   {{< fields/job_category >}}
   {{< fields/job_searching >}}
   {{< fields/latinx >}}